-The following day, from the heights on the north bank of the Appomattox River, French ally, Major General Lafayette shelled the British army in Petersburg, including Bollingbrook, the home in which Phillips lie dying.
+The following day, from the heights on the north bank of the Appomattox River, a French ally, Major General Lafayette shelled the British army in Petersburg, including Bollingbrook, the home in which Phillips lies dying.
 Major General William Phillips died of the contagious fever during this bombardment).
 His final words — uttered after a shell struck the Bolling’s home and killed an African-American servant named Molly — are reputed to have been “Won’t that boy let me die in peace?”
 On the morning of the 13th Major General William Phillips died.
 Late that same evening, his body was taken to Blandford Church Cemetery and buried in a secret location.He and Molly were said to have been buried together, to prevent identification.

 Colonial Heights, Virginia — The American South (Mid-Atlantic) (Marker Number 26-.)